 In coffee, there is a lot of caffeine, which is a substance that has many effects on the body.
-At the same time, beneficial minerals and compounds also give regular coffee drinkers many benefits.
+At the same time, beneficial minerals and compounds also benefit regular coffee drinkers.

 Talking about the beneficial effects of coffee, one can list a series of categories such as Anti-drowsy, refreshing, more comfortable, preventing cancer, aging, prolonging life, beauty, weight loss… And many other benefits.